How do we know what the ancient Greeks said?

 People

-After reading too many bald historical facts about what happened in ancient Greece, Binks decided to explore the question "How do we know what the ancient Greeks said?" by writing about the surviving material evidence of ancient Greek texts.
+After reading one too many uncited historical facts about ancient Greece, Binks is answering the question "How do we know what the ancient Greeks said?" by writing about surviving Greek material evidence.